combio-dku/scoda_explorer/Workshop/SCODA_workshop_2507_eng.md

 ## LAIDD online course:
-# Single-Cell RNA-Seq Data Analysis for Marker and Therapeutic Target Discovery (Practice materials)
+# Therapeutic Target Discovery using Single-Cell RNA-Seq Data (Practice materials)

 ## Preparation
 - **Personal Device:** &nbsp;&nbsp; A laptop with Wi-Fi and a web browser (Tablet PCs are technically possible but not recommended).